jburger/jburger.github.io/_posts/2016-02-08-moved-to-github.markdown

 I guess the pull to use markdown and github as a blogging platform was too great - [github pages](http://pages.github.com) have that elusive _it just works_ factor.

-Originally, I had grand visions of making it a DIY project, but between working in the game and helping out on a startup, as well as keeping up with study on Azure and other tech, this was starting to feel like a fools errand.
+Originally, I had grand visions of making it a DIY project, but between working and helping out on a startup, as well as keeping up with study on Azure and other tech, this was starting to feel like a fools errand.
 Blogging was more important than learning to use [angular 2](https://angular.io) & [nodejs to integrate with Github](https://github.com/ajaxorg/node-github).
 So while [Medium](https://medium.com) was tempting, this setup proved to be closer to my original intent.
 And I'm pleased with the result.

 ### Stack share